 The standard, however, provides several different methods and approaches (four for sloping and four for shoring, including the use of shields) for designing protective systems that can be used to provide the required level of protection against cave-ins.

-One method of ensuring the safety and health of workers in an excavation is to slope the sides to an angle not steeper than one and one-half horizontal to one vertical (34 degrees measured from the horizontal).
+One method of ensuring the safety and health of workers in an excavation is to slope the sides to an angle not steeper than 1½ horizontal to 1 vertical (34 degrees measured from the horizontal).
 These slopes must be excavated to form configurations that are in accordance with those for Type C soil found in Appendix B of the standard.
 A slope of this gradation or less is considered safe for any type of soil.

 Before beginning this quiz, we highly recommend you review the module material.
 This quiz is designed to allow you to self-check your comprehension of the module content, but only focuses on key concepts and ideas.